North Moluccan Malay

-North Moluccan Malay (also known as Ternate Malay) is a Malay-based creole language spoken on Ternate, Tidore, Halmahera, and Sula Islands, North Maluku for intergroup communications.
-The local name of the language is Bahasa Pasar, and the name Ternate Malay is also used, after the main ethnic group speaking the language.
-Since North Moluccan Malay is used primarily for spoken communication, there is no standardized orthography.
+North Moluccan Malay (also known as Ternate Malay) is a Malay-based creole language spoken on Ternate, Tidore, Morotai, Halmahera, and Sula Islands in North Maluku for intergroup communications.
+The local name of the language is bahasa Pasar (literally 'market language'), and the name Ternate Malay is also used, after the main ethnic group speaking the language.
+It is commonly written using Indonesian orthography.
+One of its varieties is Sula Malay, which was formed with the influence of Ambonese Malay.

-A large percentage of this language's lexicon has been borrowed from Ternatean, such as, ngana "you (sg.)", ngoni "you (pl.)", bifi "ant" and ciri "to fall", and its syntax and semantics have received heavy influence from the surrounding West Papuan languages.
+A large percentage of this language's lexicon has been borrowed from Ternatean, such as, ngana 'you (sg.)', ngoni 'you (pl.)', bifi 'ant', and fuma 'stupid', and its syntax and semantics have received heavy influence from the surrounding West Papuan languages.
 Other vernacular forms of Malay spoken in eastern Indonesia, such as Manado Malay and Papuan Malay, are said to be derived from an earlier form of North Moluccan Malay.

 Phonology

 Vowels

 The vowel system of North Moluccan Malay consists of five vowel phonemes and five diphthongs.

 The five diphthongs are /ai/, /ae/, /ao/, /oi/ and /ei/.